-It’s by a nose, but the bionic Lewandowski has the edge.
+It’s by a nose, but the Haaland has the edge.

 If end product is similarly emphatic, method of dispatch could not be further apart.

 For starters, Lewandowski is naturally right-footed; Haaland is a rocket-propelled lefty.
-The former has scored seven times this season with his preferred foot; the latter four.
+The former has scored 15 times this season with his preferred foot; the latter nine.

 Haaland, by contrast, is more raging bull.

-But if the Dortmund frontman plays to his strengths, it wouldn't be wide of the mark to say Lewandowski has no weaknesses.
+However, if Haaland plays to his strengths, it wouldn't be wide of the mark to say Lewandowski has no weaknesses.